thomas-fossati/ietf-101-hackathon/testbed/README.md

 ```
 $ make dash
 ```
 Look for a 201 Created status code from the Chronograf server.
-This is the signal that the dashboards have been created and can now be viewed at [http://localhost:8888/sources/0/dashboards/1](http://localhost:8888/sources/0/dashboards/1).
+This is the signal that the dashboards have been installed and can now be viewed at [http://localhost:8888/sources/0/dashboards/1](http://localhost:8888/sources/0/dashboards/1).
 What should pop up is something like the following:

 ![Alt text](pics/dashboards.png?raw=true "pre-canned dashboards")